 If Independent Study is needed, the staff will need at least five days prior notice to the anticipated absence to complete an Independent Study Contract.
 Arrangements and paperwork for Independent Study must be done prior to the absence.
 The Independent Study process allows students to keep up with class topics and avoid having missing work that negatively affects their grade.
-Completed Independent Study also minimizes the amount of money that is lost each year due to absences for which the State will not reimburse the district.
 Independent Study contracts will not be authorized during state testing.